The Israeli Medical Cannabis Market: Navigating Tariffs, Trade Wars, and Market Shifts

 Following an investigation that revealed substantial dumping rates, the Israeli Commissioner on Trade Leavies has recommended to impose tariffs on Canadian cannabis aimed at protecting local producers.

-This article explores the Israeli medical cannabis market, the details of the investigation, and the economic and strategic implications of potential tariffs.
-It also analyses supply-demand dynamics, market data, and the future of the global cannabis trade in Israel’s context.
+This article explores the Israeli medical cannabis market: its evolution in the last 5 years, the details of the investigation, the allegations of price dumping, supply-demand dynamics in the Israeli market, and the future of the global cannabis trade in Israel’s context.

 Table of Contents